bhaktis/DataAnalysisRestaurant-Crime/ReadMe.txt

 Welcome to the DataAnalysisRestaurant-Crime wiki!

-This project provides an analysis of relation between two datasets namely 1.
-“Active Food Establishment Licenses” 2.
-“Crime Incident Reports”
+This project provides an analysis of relation between two datasets namely 1. â€œActive Food Establishment Licensesâ€ 2. â€œCrime Incident Reportsâ€

 The analysis will determine how crime is related with respect to restaurants in boston.
 It will answer questions line "Which is the safest restaurant in Boston?" or "What is the most dangerous Dunkin Donuts in Boston?"